#equation-solver #differential #numerical-methods #solver #numerical

 Introduction

-This library implements (in pure Rust) solvers to ordinary differential equations (ODEs) and differential algebraic equations (DAEs).
-Specifically, this library implements several explicit Runge-Kutta methods (e.g., Dormand-Prince formulae) and two implicit Runge-Kutta methods, namely the Backward Euler and the Radau IIA of fifth-order (aka Radau5).
-The Radau5 solver is able to solver DAEs of Index-1, by accepting the so-called mass matrix.
+This library implements (in native Rust) solvers for ordinary differential equations (ODEs) and differential algebraic equations (DAEs).
+Specifically, it implements several explicit Runge-Kutta methods (e.g., Dormand-Prince formulae) and two implicit Runge-Kutta methods, namely the Backward Euler and the Radau IIA of fifth-order (aka Radau5).
+The Radau5 solver can solve DAEs of Index-1 by accepting the so-called mass matrix.

-The code in this library is based on Hairer-Nørsett-Wanner books and respective Fortran codes (see references [1] and [2]).
-The code for Dormand-Prince 5(4) and Dormand-Prince 8(5,3) are fairly different from the Fortran counterparts.
-The code for Radau5 follows closely reference [2]; however some small differences are considered.
+The code in this library is based on Hairer-NΓΈrsett-Wanner books and respective Fortran codes (see references [1] and [2]).
+However, the implementations of Dormand-Prince 5(4) and Dormand-Prince 8(5,3) are different from the Fortran counterparts.
+The code for Radau5 follows closely reference [2]; however, some minor differences are considered.
 Despite the coding differences, the numeric results match the Fortran results quite well.

 The ODE/DAE system can be easily defined using the System data structure; see the examples below.